geodynamics/aspect/cookbooks/global_melt/doc/global_melt.md

 to set up a model of mantle convection that also includes melting and freezing of mantle rock, and the transport of melt according to the two-phase flow equations.
-The model setup is described in detail in (Dannberg and Heister 2016), which can be found [here][], and in the following we will go over a slightly simplified version in lower resolution.
+The model setup is described in detail in (Dannberg and Heister 2016), which can be found [here], and in the following we will go over a slightly simplified version in lower resolution.
 We will start by looking at a global mantle convection without melt migration, and will then discuss how the input file has to be modified in order to add melt transport.
-A movie that compares the evolution of the temperature field and the amount of melt present in both models in higher resolution can be found [online][].
+A movie that compares the evolution of the temperature field and the amount of melt present in both models in higher resolution can be found [online].

 The model setup is a 2D box with dimensions of $2900 \times 8700$&#8198;km, and it is heated from the bottom and cooled from the top.
-A full description can be found in Section&nbsp;4.7 &ldquo;Influence of melt migration on a global-scale convection model&rdquo; in (Dannberg and Heister 2016).
+A full description can be found in Section&nbsp;4.7 "Influence of melt migration on a global-scale convection model" in (Dannberg and Heister 2016).
 In the first model we will look at, melting and freezing is only included passively:
 We use the `melt fraction` visualization postprocessor to compute how much melt is present for a given temperature and pressure at every given point in